Scots property law: Error

 Certain errors in Roman law were capable of being a vitium reale while other errors were only capable of being a vice of consent.
-Following Morrisson v Robertson, errors as to the identity of the grantee is transferring (termed an error in persona) are considered to be a vitium reale.
+Following Morrisson v Robertson, errors as to the identity of the disponee is transferring (termed an error in persona) are considered to be a vitium reale.
 Other forms of error have no express legal authority in Scots law so are subject to academic debate.